Joshkking/Various-Personal-and-School-Projects/Credit Card Default/README.md

 # Credit Card Default Readme

 This is one of the longer, more academic projects for my Masters which results in the generation of various SciKit-Learn/Machine Learning models to predict credit card default on a UCI repository dataset.
-The research question included is vary narrow as I am to show that only a subset of features used in the dataset are required to build an acceptable model.
-While this may seem obvious, a paper written on this same dataset (reference in the notebook) seems to suggest using the full feature set (or at least doesn't describe its methodologies otherwise).
+The research question included is vary narrow as I aim to show that only a subset of features used in the dataset are required to build an acceptable model.
+While this may seem obvious, a paper written on this same dataset (referenced in the included notebook) seems to suggest using the full feature set (or at least doesn't describe its methodologies otherwise).

-In the least, it provides an example of model building (and hyperparameter tuning when necessary) of the following techniques:
+In the least, it provides an example of model building (and hyperparameter tuning when necessary) for the following techniques:
 * Random Forest
 * Logistic Regression
 * KNN